ttbach/rfcs/text/0000-add-ts-to-ember-guides.md

 - Keeping documentation up to date for both JS and TS
 - Potential learning curve for people who want to make changes to TS examples.

-This might be a small risk.
 In the past year, there have been 11 commits that modify code samples.

 Commit list: